wjdavis5/RabbitMqConsumers/README.md

 # RabbitMqConsumers

 Extra consumers for RabbitMQ.
 Have something to add?
 Submit a PR!
-Supports DOTNETCORE and NET451

 Get the Nuget:
 https://www.nuget.org/packages/RabbitMqConsumers